odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 <br><br>
 This is what I do well and love doing.
 My recent experiences focus on telling a technical story and informing or creating immediately actionable human capital strategies aligned for the future of work.
 <br><br>
 I understand the sciences of analytics and human capital at deep levels.
-I use this decades-long understanding with financial and management acumen to drive strategy.
+I use this decades-long knowledge with financial and management acumen to drive strategy.
 I tell the compelling trustworthy story that informs decisions so the firm and its people thrive.
 </p>